 Yet though the Buddhas and Bodhisattvas are not forms of God, they can be prayed toto provide grace and protection.
 For example, the Bodhisattva Tara was thought to save those in calamities.
 Worship of various Bodhisattvas is called Deity Yoga in the Tibetan tradition.

-I have found that many people in the West who consider themselves to be Buddhists are really Vedantic in their view.
+I have found that many people in the West who consider themselves to be Buddhists may be Vedantic in their view.
 While they accept karma and rebirth, they also accept the existence of God as the Creator, the higher Self and an Absolute of Pure Being.
 These are the Ishvara, Atman and Brahman of Vedantic thought, which classical Buddhism does not directly accept.

 Choosing a Path

 There are a number of people in the West today, and even in India, who are combining Yoga and Buddhism, as well as less related traditions.
 Some people may try to follow gurus in both traditions (sometimes without the approval of the teachers).
 Of course, teachings which are common to both traditions like non-violence are obviously easy to correlate.

 It is also quite easy for Buddhists to use Yoga asanas or pranayama, the outer aspects of Yoga teachings into their practice.
 It may be difficult to meditate upon the Supreme Self of Vedanta, while meditating upon the non-Self of Buddhism.
 The Buddhist approach requires doubting that there is any self at all.
 The Vedantic approach requires complete faith in the Self and merging everything into it.
 Above all it is hard to maintain certain devotional approaches in a Buddhist context where there is no real God or Creator.